Unveiling Sleep Dysregulation in Chronic Fatigue Syndrome with and without Fibromyalgia Through Bayesian Networks: Materials and Methods

 \subsection{Data}

-\textbf{Primary Cohort.} The data from \cite{kishi2011sleep} comprises PSG recordings from 52 females, carefully selected to ensure homogeneity and avoid confounding.
+\textbf{Primary Cohort.} The data from \cite{kishi2011sleep} comprises PSG recordings from 52 women, carefully selected to ensure homogeneity and avoid confounding.
 The cohort included 26 healthy controls (H, aged 38 $\pm$ 8 years), 14 individuals with CFS only (aged 37 $\pm$ 9 years), and 12 individuals with CFS and FM (CFS+FM) (age: 41 $\pm$ 6 years).
 Rigorous exclusion criteria were applied, including the presence of clinically evident sleep disorders or other psychiatric conditions.
 Subjects also refrained from alcohol, caffeine and strenuous activities before the study, and menstruating individuals were evaluated during the follicular phase of their cycles.
 The PSG data were recorded during a single night in a controlled hospital environment, with sleep stages scored every 30 seconds.
-This carefully curated data set enables robust estimation of the underlying effects of CFS and CFS+FM in early to mid-adulthood females.
+This carefully curated data set enables robust estimation of the underlying effects of CFS and CFS+FM in early to mid-adulthood women.

 \textbf{Validation Cohorts.} The \textit{Bern Sleep–Wake Registry} (BSWR) from the University Hospital Bern and the open-access \textit{Sleep Heart Health Study} (SHHS) are clinical and general-population data sets used to assess the robustness and validate the next-stage predictions of our developed model.
-To ensure demographic alignment with the primary cohort, subsets of 834 and 1227 females aged 20–60 were selected from the BSWR and baseline-SHHS (SHHS1), respectively.
+To ensure demographic alignment with the primary cohort, subsets of 834 and 1227 women aged 20–60 were selected from the BSWR and baseline-SHHS (SHHS1), respectively.
 The BSWR challenged the model's predictive capabilities with a population of sleep-disordered subjects, while SHHS1 assessed it in a general population.

-To ensure consistency across analyses, sleep-scoring in all data sets was standardized to five sleep-wake stages following the AASM guidelines \cite{berry2017aasm}: W = Wake, R = Rapid-eye-movement sleep, and (N1, N2, N3) non-R sleep-states.
+To ensure consistency across analyses, sleep-scoring in all data sets was standardised to five sleep-wake stages following the AASM guidelines \cite{berry2017aasm}: W = Wake, R = Rapid-eye-movement sleep, and (N1, N2, N3) non-R sleep-states.